scottgal/mostlylucid.dse/docs/TECHNICAL_WRITING_TOOLS.md

 ## Overview

-The Code Evolver system now includes **specialized LLM tools for technical writing** and **blog content analysis**.
+The mostlylucid DiSE system now includes **specialized LLM tools for technical writing** and **blog content analysis**.
 These tools are automatically selected based on your task description using semantic search in RAG.

 ## Available Tools